 Very interesting it all is, too, but this morning we're after vegetables, or herbs or something.

 At the Saturday Farmers' Market in the 'Wharf' district near the rail station

-It seemed sparsely attended, surprisingly, until someone pointed out that most of the stuff hadn't started growing yet.
+It seemed sparsely attended, surprisingly, until someone pointed out that most of the stuff hasn't started growing yet.
 Come back in a few weeks.

 But there's a festive mood anyway.